top of page

 Winning coaches enhance individual and team performance by focusing on what their people do that works, not what doesn’t.

-Focusing on what our people are doing wrong tends to put them on the defensive, creating resistance to improvement.
+Focusing on what people are doing wrong tends to put them on the defensive, creating resistance to improvement.
 Even if they say, “Don’t sugarcoat it; give it to me straight” or, “Just tell me what I’m doing wrong and I’ll fix it”, it still doesn’t work.
 Why?
 Because focusing on where people are failing typically pushes them into “fight or flight mode” and they do not effectively process our well-intentioned coaching.

 This “fight or flight” resistance to criticism is a natural defense reflex, designed to preserve one’s self-esteem, which is critical to success.
 Ironically, this protective instinct is also a detriment to improvement.